Beti people

 The Beti people are a Central African ethnic group primarily found in central Cameroon.
-They are also found in Equatorial Guinea and northern Gabon.
-They are closely related to the Bulu people, the Fang people and the Yaunde people, who are all sometimes grouped as Ekang.
+They are also found in Equatorial Guinea.
+They are closely related to the Fang and other Beti-Pahuin peoples, who are all sometimes grouped as Ekang.

 The Beti are found in northern regions of their joint demographic distributions, the Fang in the southern regions, and others in between.
 Estimates of the total Beti population vary, with many sources placing them at over three million spread from the Atlantic coastal regions near Equatorial Guinea into the hilly, equatorial forest covered highlands of central Africa reaching into the Congo.

 Language

 The Beti people, like the other Beti-Pahuin peoples speak a dialect of the Fang language, also known as Pahuin or Pangwe.
 Sometimes called as the Beti language, it is a Southern Bantu language belonging to the Niger-Congo family of languages.

 The Beti language is sub-classified as Bulu language, Eton language, Ewondo language and Fang language because though different, they are mutually intelligible to respective speakers.
 While the languages are similar, there are linguistic differences suggesting a complex interaction between these peoples.